See research page for information on general research areas.

 Curie, Royal

-Society, NSF
+Society, NSF (US only), Life

-Science Research Foundation (US only), Wellcome
+Science Research Foundation (US only), and Human Frontiers

-with a strong evolutionary ecology focus, drop me a line.
+evolutionary ecology focus, drop me a line.

 Drinking opportunities